Bioconductor/bioconductor.org/README.md

-   This will create a `seattle-intro/` directory in the top-level of your website working copy -- do not add this directory or any files within it to svn.
+   This will create a `seattle-intro/` directory in the top-level of your website working copy -- do not add this directory or any files within it to git.
 Inside will be a `course_config.yaml` file that will look like this:

      title: